haideralipunjabi/blog-haideralipunjabi/content/posts/making-modules-for-polybar-shell-python.md

 To make every icon clickable separately, I used [action format tags]() (the %{A} things in the code).
 Action format tags work by executing some command.
 Since I couldn't call a function by its name directly, this script wasn't loaded in the environment the action tag used the command, I had to source my script and then call the function and pass the parameters.

-Here's the appending to output part
+Here's the appending to the output part

     devices+="%{A1:. $DIR/polybar-kdeconnect.sh; show_pmenu $devicename $deviceid $:}$icon%{A}$SEPERATOR"